die-net/bench-httpd/README.md

 ### Building

+Install and set up Go 1.7 or later.
 If you haven't used Go before (assuming you are on a Mac):

     brew install go
     mkdir -p $HOME/go/src